Updates

 Reviewing the clips — the AI gets about 75% right

-Of the 18 clips returned, 14 were genuinely usable without editing.
-The ClipAnything AI correctly identified moments with strong hooks — a surprising statistic, a counter-intuitive claim, a clean question-and-answer exchange.
+Of the 18 clips returned, 14 were usable without editing.
 Four clips cut off mid-sentence or lacked the standalone context to make sense out of the full episode.
-That’s roughly a 78% first-pass usable rate, which lines up with what other users consistently report.
+That’s roughly a 78% first-pass usable rate.
 Plan for about 20–25% rejection or manual adjustment on any podcast or interview format.
 Scripted content with clear segment breaks gets better results than freeform conversation.

 02